EKStudios/EKStudios.github.io/README.md

-## Hi I'm Micy EK and this is the source code for my website 👋🏼
+## Hi I'm Micy EK and this EK Studios

-## I am a Programmer / Gamer / Youtuber / Hacker / Artist

 ## My contacts are
 - [Youtube]